olimorris/VectorCode/docs/cli.md

 ratio because when the query message is too long it might be necessary to chunk it.
 The parameters follow the same syntax as in `vectorise` command.

+The CLI defaults to return the relative path of the documents from the project root.
+To use absolute path, add the `--absolute` flag.

 ### Listing All Collections